The Lord's Supper.

 If The Supper is our participation in what saves us, as well as a time we expect Jesus to be present with us, then shouldn't we do more than include it in our worship times than a few times per year?

-Do we really want to push aside the mystery, wonder, and sacred blessings Jesus has for us his Supper with us?
+Do we really want to push aside the mystery, wonder, and sacred blessings Jesus has for us in his Supper with us?

 I encourage you to go back and read the relevant passages below — you can click on the Scripture references, and they link to those passages for you to read.
 Take time with your small group, your family, your fellow church leaders, and other believers to study through the passages.
 Notice how these passages are rooted in what is most important about our faith.
 Recognize the promise that Jesus will be present with us.
 Enter the mystery of grace: we not only take bread and wine, but we also participate in the saving body and blood of the Lamb of God, our Savior, as the Lord forms us into his bodily presence in the world.